MENTAL HEALTH CLINICIAN

 About the Position

-Under the supervision of the Chief of Clinical Programs, performs outpatient counseling services to children ages 0-21 and their families.
+Under the supervision of the Director of Clinical Programs and Lead Clinician, performs outpatient counseling services to children ages 0-21 and their families.
 This position is critical to helping children excel and will join a team of very energetic, passionate and committed clinicians who care about the wellbeing of the children and families they serve.
-This position focuses on providing care to children who demonstrate a high acuity in mental health need, and being part of a team providing wrap around services to meet this level of need.

 About the Agency